sgraden/vpc/security-group-usage-examples.md

 # Security Group Usage Examples

-The following examples demonstrate how to create and manage security groups, using the IBM Cloud VPC (Beta) REST APIs.
+The following examples demonstrate how to create and manage security groups, using the {{site.data.keyword.cloud}} VPC (Beta) REST APIs.

 ## Prerequisites